 Then, I remembered.
 I watered my lawn every other day last year because my wife and I chose to lay new sod in our front yard (a rather tiny front yard, at that).

 What’s more is that I even watered my lawn this May a few times (let’s estimate 3), for a net addition of 12 waterings last year.

 And the craziest thing about it is that my front can be completely covered by moving my sprinkler just once.
 I was only watering for 15 minutes at each location.

 The result?
 Watering my lawn an additional 12 times for a total of 30 minutes each time quadrupled my water usage in one month!
 Forget the showers, dishes, drinking tap water, the laundry, the toilet flushing, it was all relatively insignificant in comparison.

 Making the Decision to Water Your Lawn is About More than Just Actual Cost

 How much did all that lawn watering cost me over the month?
-Maybe $10 or so.
+Maybe $30 or so.
 Water from utilities in the U.S. is cheap.
-Ridiculously cheap to the point that cost is typically not a factor (when you drill down into your water bill, sewer and storm water surcharges make up the majority of your total utility cost).
-Heating water is a whole other story.
+Ridiculously cheap to the point that cost is typically not a factor in many states (when you drill down into your water bill, sewer and storm water surcharges make up the majority of your total utility cost).

 The environmental/ethical cost of watering your lawn?
 That can be a bit more expensive.
 In order to keep a lawn looking nice, it requires a lot of water and usually expensive fertilizers that are harsh on the environment, and re-seeding.
+We’re already dealing with massive water shortages and droughts here in this country, particularly in the Western U.S. If every single American household quadrupled their water usage just to have slightly greener lawns, just think of where we would be.
 My advice to you: think twice before choosing grass over a garden.
 And if you have grass, convert to gardens as soon as you can.
 There could be a whole lot more than your finances riding on it.